OpenNuvoton/NuMaker-mbed-SNMP/README.md

 ### Flash the image

-Just drag-n-drop `NuMaker-mbed-lwIP-SNMP-Agent-example.bin` onto NuMaker-PFM-M487 board.
+Just drag-n-drop `NuMaker-mbed-SNMP.bin` onto NuMaker-PFM-M487 board.

 > **_NOTE:_** The operation above requires NuMaker-PFM-M487 board's Nu-Link swiched to **MASS** mode (MSG to ON).